Časlav of Serbia: Aftermath

+Serbia fell ca. 960 under Byzantine and later under Bulgarian rule again.
 The Catepanate of Ras was established between 971–976, during the rule of John Tzimiskes (r.
 969–976).
-A seal of a strategos of Ras has been dated to Tzimiskes' reign, making it possible for Tzimiskes' predecessor Nikephoros II Phokas to have enjoyed recognition in Rascia.
-The protospatharios and katepano of Ras was a Byzantine governor named John.
+A seal of a strategos of Ras has been dated to Tzimiskes' reign, making it possible for Tzimiskes' predecessor Nikephoros II Phokas to have enjoyed recognition in Rascia.Paul Magdalino, Byzantium in the year 1000, p.
+122 The protospatharios and katepano of Ras was a Byzantine governor named John.
 Data on the katepano of Ras during Tzimiskes' reign is missing.
 Byzantine military presence ended soon thereafter with the wars with Bulgaria, and was re-established only c.
 1018 with the short-lived Theme of Sirmium, which, however, did not extend much into Rascia proper.
-Bosnia emerges as a state after the death of Časlav.

-In the 990s, Jovan Vladimir emerges as the most powerful Serbian noble.
-With his court centered in Bar on the Adriatic coast, he had much of the Serbian Pomorje ('maritime') under his control including Travunia and Zachlumia.
-His realm may have stretched west- and northwards to include some parts of the Zagorje ('hinterlands', inland Serbia and Bosnia) as well.
-Cedrenus calls his realm "Trymalia or Serbia"; according to Radojicic and Ostrogorski, the Byzantines called it Zeta – Serbia, and its inhabitants Serbs.
-Vladimir's pre-eminent position over other Slavic nobles in the area explains why Emperor Basil II approached him for an anti-Bulgarian alliance.
-With his hands tied by war in Anatolia, Emperor Basil required allies for his war against Tsar Samuel, who had much of Macedonia.
-In retaliation, Samuel invaded Duklja in 997, and pushed through Dalmatia up to the city of Zadar, incorporating Bosnia and Serbia into his realm.
-After defeating Vladimir, Samuel reinstated him as a vassal Prince.

 Legacy

 Stevan Sremac (1855–1906) authored Veliki župan Časlav in 1903.

 Family

 According to the Chronicle of the Priest of Duklja, Časlav had one daughter: